TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Methods

 \subsection{Swap Event Scheduling}

-The main approach in our system to reduce the GPU memory peak is by swapping tensors out to the Host Memory when they are not in use.
+The primary approach in our system to reduce the GPU memory peak is by swapping tensors out to the Host Memory when they are not in use.
 It is obvious that swapping every tensor out of the GPU memory after their $TGA$, and swapping them back right before their $TUA$ can save the most GPU memory.
-However, due to the data transfer occupying the PCIe channels exclusively\cite{Capuchin}, there can only be one tensor being swapped at the same time.
-Therefore, the swapping of tensors within and between tasks must be properly scheduled.
+However, due to the data transfer occupying the PCIe channels exclusively \cite{Capuchin}, there can only be one tensor being swapped simultaneously.
+Therefore, swapping tensors within and between tasks must be scheduled appropriately.

-The scheduling process is a deformation of the task scheduling problem with the following two difficulties:
+The scheduling process is a deformation of the task scheduling problem with the next two difficulties:

 \begin{itemize} \item A \textit{Swap Event} cannot be executed without prerequisites.
-For example, a \textit{Swap-In Event} can be executed only if the corresponding \textit{Swap-Out Event} can be performed.
-Otherwise, there will be no data to be swapped into the GPU memory.
-Also, to avoid interrupting task execution, the \textit{Swap-Out Event} can be executed only when the tensor's \textit{Swap-In Event} can be scheduled successfully before the next \textit{Tensor Access} (we do not allow passively swapping in for performance reasons). \item The scheduling process must be performed with the consideration of global jobs' information, and it needs to be updated frequently due to the dynamic workloads.
-This fact determines that we can not use a very complex algorithm to generate the scheduling plan, otherwise the generation of the scheduling plan will cause significantly extra overheads and makes the scheduling plan can not be updated in time under the fluctuation of GPU utilization. \end{itemize}

-Facing the difficulties above, we design a greedy algorithm to balance the performance and the time overhead.
+For example, a \textit{Swap-In Event} can be executed if the corresponding \textit{Swap-Out Event} can be performed.
+Otherwise, no data will be swapped into the GPU memory.
+Also, to avoid interrupting task execution, the \textit{Swap-Out Event} can be executed only when the tensor's \textit{Swap-In Event} can be scheduled successfully before the next \textit{Tensor Access} (we do not allow passively swapping in for performance reasons). \item The scheduling process must be performed considering global jobs' information, and it needs to be updated frequently due to the dynamic workloads.
+This fact determines that we can not use a very complex algorithm to generate the scheduling plan.
+Otherwise, the generation of the scheduling plan will cause significantly extra overheads and makes the scheduling plan can not be updated in time under the fluctuation of GPU utilization. \end{itemize} Facing the difficulties above, we design a greedy algorithm to balance the performance and the time overhead.
 The main idea is to swap the largest available tensor whose access will cause the GPU memory footprint peak.
 Since the scheduling for each tensor can change the GPU memory peak, we must analyze the GPU memory peak and generate the swap events iteratively.
 In particular, the GPU memory peak will be analyzed first based on the \textit{Tensor Access Sequence}, and choosing the largest tensor that caused the peak to swap.
 This process is iterated several times until there are no tensors to be scheduled.